Use Hashtags to promote Myositis conversations

 - Avoid posting the same exact content using hashtags more than once.
 This can appear as you trying to boost your presence without offering anything new to the conversation.

 - Use only appropriate hashtags for the content you are posting.
-For example, if your post talks about your day at the beach with no mention of your disease, using #myositis would be ineffective usage.
+For example, if your post talks about your day at the beach with no mention of your disease, using #myositis would be ineffective usage unless you are showing that myositis now allows you to be able to go to the beach.

 Hashtags in a closed Facebook group